 Explore program-specific student handbooks and the handbook for KU School of Health Professions students which includes academic policies and other important information.

-Students are governed by the policies and procedures in both the school and their program-specific student handbooks, along with the graduate studies handbook for those in graduate school.
+Students are governed by the policies and procedures in both the school's student handbook and their program-specific student handbooks, along with the graduate studies handbook for those in programs at the graduate level.

 Student handbooks for each program in the school (PDF)